Corporate Governance | Compensation for Directors and Executive Officers

 In principle, a certain portion of annual bonus may be granted through deferred stock-based compensation awards with appropriate vesting periods to align with the medium-term interests of shareholders.

 3) Long-term Incentive Plan

-- Long-term incentive plans may be awarded to Directors and Executive Officers, depending on their individual responsibilities and performance.
+- Long-term incentive plans may be awarded to Directors and Executive Officers, depending on factors such as their individual responsibilities, and performance.